ncarrillo/xanite/README.md

 2- install your game here Because only iso is supported <a href="https://github.com/dev-Ali2008/Xemu-android/blob/main/Game.md">game</a>
 &nbsp;&nbsp; &nbsp;&nbsp;

-3. Search in your And click on your game

-4. Once the game loading interface opens, verify that the game ISO is properly downloaded and free from errors.

 ---
-## Known Issues

- - Certain games might not function properly because the app, currently in its alpha stage, struggles to support most games.

-- The issue could also be with the game itself.
-Ensure you the relevant, as some platforms require converting ISO files to XISO.
-Support for XISO conversion will be included in the next update, but it’s not available at the moment.

-- Additionally, your GPU might not be powerful enough to run the games or render the display correctly.

----

-## Future Improvements

-- Expanding compatibility to support a wider range of games.
-- Optimizing performance for better functionality on lower-end devices.

----

 ## Credits
 This project was developed by **@FreePalestine1970** and **@Yebot32** on Telegram.
 Special thanks to everyone who supported Xanite:

-- **C++** for the core emulator logic.
-- **vulkan**
-- **cdio**
-- **JNI** for integrating the emulator with -Android..
-- **others**
 ---
-note: ⚠️ again working Because of a virus delete everything

 ## Disclaimer
 Xanite is a standalone project, developed independently without any ties to Microsoft or Xemu It serves solely educational and personal purposes.